4 Apostrophe Rules: Grammar Guide

 There are few punctuation mistakes as glaring as the incorrect use of apostrophes to form plural nouns.
 Consider the following:

-• INCORRECT: My two dog’s are named Nero and Brutus.
+• APOSTRO-FAIL: My two dog’s are named Cassius and Brutus.

-• CORRECT: My two dogs are named Nero and Brutus.
+• APSTRO-FIX: My two dogs are named Cassius and Brutus.

 Unfortunately, this error is becoming more and more widespread.
 As a public service to yourself and others, remember that apostrophes don’t make plural nouns.
 They make possessive nouns, as seen above.